 The sight of palm trees can transport you to a tropical paradise any day of year.
 They can also help make the air in your home as refreshing as a warm ocean breeze (if you believe hard enough).

 Fantasies aside, palm trees can truly improve the air quality in your home by filtering large amounts of formaldehyde and other common pollutants.

 Try out a pygmy date palm or bamboo palm.
 They’re the most effective palms for air purification.
 But keep in mind that they require some pruning as they grow in order to keep your home from turning from “tropical paradise” into “overgrown jungle”.

 Effective Against: Formaldehyde, Xylene

 Maybe the best thing about spider plants is their ability to survive the subpar caretaking most of us are likely to provide.
-They need only moderate amounts of water and indirect sunlight, and they thrive in temperatures that are common in most indoor settings.
+They need only moderate amounts of water and indirect sunlight.
+They thrive in temperatures that are common in most indoor settings.

 The second best thing about spider plants?
 They’re great at removing formaldehyde from the air with their slender leaves and occasional flowers.
 The small size makes them a great fit for your desk at work.

 Plus, they’re non-toxic—ideal for homes with small children or pets.